 Project Leaders: Gaurav Jha, Josh Ziegler, Eric Choi, Ilektra Andoni, Valin Yoon.

 Photodetectors and photon emitters.
 A sensitive, fast photodetector based upon a photoconductive semiconductor nanowire remains an elusive goal.
 You can have one or the other: A fast device (Ás range) that is insensitive (Gain < 1.0), or a slow device (>1s range) that is ultrasensitive (Gain > 104).
 We need to understand more about carrier transport through grain boundaries in polycrystalline nanowires, about electrical contacts, and other issues before we will know whether this connundrum has a fundamental science solution.

 Biosensors.
 Regrettably, overall cancer mortality has hardly changed in thirty years.
 We are collaborating with the research group of Professor Greg Weiss to detect cancer much earlier, before metastasis occurs, in the hopes of impacting this problem.
 Together with the Weiss Group, we have been developing a new type of disposable biosensor that we hope will permit the detection of cancer markers in urine and blood.
 It can be disposable because the bioaffinity reagents and the transducer are both inexpensive.
 One outcome of the work so far is the development of an innovative bioaffinity medium, consisting of a conductive polymer and engineered virus particles, that can be electroplated in a single step, requiring a minute or two.

-Project Leaders: Alana Ogata, Apurva Bhasin, Annee Wildgoose, Christine Liu, Rayomond Kapadia.
+Project Leaders: Apurva Bhasin, Annee Wildgoose, Nick Drago, Rayomond Kapadia, Undral Khuyeg.